This Page covers the following, please scroll down to learn more about:

 Step 5.
 Independent adjudicator:

 If not satisfied after appealing to the operator, you can then appeal to an independent adjudicator.
 For the IPC this is the IAS, for the BPA this is POPLA.
 You are no longer eligible for the 40% discount.
+Appeals must be made within 28 days.
+To learn more about appealing to the IAS, visit their website.

 Understand Outcomes: